davidsamuelargueta/SQLPortfolio/README.md

 				FROM
 					vgsales);

--- Best Selling Game in Europe
+# What is the Best Selling Game in Europe?
 SELECT
 	Name as "Best Selling Game in Europe",
 	Publisher as "Published By",